idearat/dotfiles/README.md

 ## Post-Install Steps

 Once the install script has run you will have a new set of zsh startup scripts, aliases, etc. which you can take advantage of.

+For everything to work properly you may need to edit /etc/shells to place an entry for /usr/local/bin/zsh there to allow you to make it your default shell.

-You'll want to source your ~/.zshrc file to activate those in any open shells, or simply restart your terminal application.
+Once your default shell has been set you'll want to source your ~/.zshrc file to activate your profile in any open shells, or simply restart your terminal app(s).

 ```bash
 source ~/.zshrc